billwear/maas-rad/maas-documentation.md

 <a href="https://discourse.maas.io/uploads/default/original/1X/a496ac76977909f3403160ca96a1bb7224e785f5.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/a496ac76977909f3403160ca96a1bb7224e785f5.jpeg">
 </a>

-*Part of the machine list from [Metaphorical General Hospital](/t/give-me-an-example-of-maas/1314), our example datacentre, generated with the [jq-machine-list](/t/tips-tricks-and-traps/1506#heading--jq-machine-list) recipe on our Tips, Tricks and Traps page.* cli -->
+*Part of the machine list from [Metaphorical General Hospital](/t/give-me-an-example-of-maas/1314), our example datacentre, generated with the [lsmm](/t/the-cli-cookbook/2218#heading--basic-machine-list) recipe in our [CLI cookbook](/t/the-cli-cookbook/2218).* cli -->

 <!-- 2.7